Tony Caig: Coaching

 Caig started coaching Carlisle United's goalkeepers while still playing for Workington where he won the Non-League Goalkeeper of the Year award for 2009–10 and also the Reds Player of the Year award and National supporters award in helping Workington to a fourth-place finish.
 Carlisle then entered negotiations with Workington to allow Caig to combine his coaching duties with serving as an understudy to current first choice goalkeeper Adam Collin.
 During the 2014–15 season he was, alongside Paul Thirlwell, made caretaker manager for four games following the dismissal of Graham Kavanagh as manager.
 After an injury to first choice goalkeeper Mark Gillespie in September 2014, Caig was re-registered as a player to provide cover for backup goalkeeper Dan Hanford.
 He was allocated the number 29 shirt.

 In June 2015 Caig signed for Hartlepool United as a goalkeeping coach, the same role he held at Carlisle United.
 He left Hartlepool United in January 2017 due to a change of management and took a role at Newcastle United Academy coaching the 12-16 goalkeepers, then in June 2017 left Newcastle and became Bury head goalkeeping coach, assisting Lee Clark and Alan Thompson.
 Caig's contract was terminated once Bury were expelled from the English Football League, he then took up a position as a goalkeeping coach of Scottish Premiership club Livingston.
-On 26 November 2020, Caig and David Martindale became co-caretaker managers of Livingston following Gary Holt’s resignation.
+On 26 November 2020, Caig and David Martindale became co-caretaker managers of Livingston following Gary Holt's resignation.
 He initially stayed with the club after Martindale was appointed manager on a permanent basis, but left Livingston in May 2021 to focus on coaching work with the Scottish Football Association.

-Caig briefly joined Scottish League One club Falkirk as part-time goalkeeping coach in June 2021, before taking a similar position on a full-time basis at Premiership level with Dundee United the following month.
+Caig briefly joined Scottish League One club Falkirk as part-time goalkeeping coach in June 2021, before taking the Head of Goalkeeping Performance position on a full-time basis at Premiership level with Dundee United the following month.

+In 2022 Caig returned to Newcastle United to take up a new position of head of academy goalkeeping, co-ordinating the staff and development program of the 9-21s goalkeepers, in March 2024 Caig became the Northern Ireland national team goalkeeping coach a role he combines with his role at Newcastle United.